clajiness/bridgarr/README.md

 Successful applies record a digest of the normalized configuration that was verified or sent.
 Later previews use it to distinguish local desired-state changes from remote drift without persisting raw API keys.
-Failure views can copy a redacted diagnostic report suitable for a GitHub issue.
+Failure views can copy a redacted diagnostic report suitable for a GitHub issue; when browser clipboard access is unavailable, Bridgarr offers the report in a separate tab.

 ## Network Notes